Comprehensive Post-COVID Care Now Available! Click here to learn more.

 USCIS Green Card Medical Exam

-Things You Should Know Before Appearing in USCIS Green Card Medical Exam
+Things You Should Know Before Appearing in the USCIS Green Card Medical Exam

 Anyone who’s seeking a green card in the United States is required by the US government to successfully complete the USCIS medical exam.
-The purpose of this medical examination is to make sure all the applicants are free of communicable diseases and updated on vaccines, so that the spread of diseases can be kept under control – Ensuring to keep the applicants as well as the US residents.
+The purpose of this medical examination is to make sure all the applicants are free of communicable diseases and updated on vaccines so that the spread of diseases can be kept under control – Ensuring that the applicants as well as the US residents.

 What is a USCIS i-693 Medical Exam?

-One of the very important parts of the immigration process is the green card medical examination, which is required for each individual who required a green card.
-USCIS medical exam requires a government-authorized physician to be appropriately carried out and completed successfully.
+One of the very important parts of the immigration process is the green card medical examination, which is required for each individual who requires a green card.
+USCIS medical exam requires a government-authorized panel physician to be appropriately carried out and completed successfully.

 Listed below are the several parts that this examination is based on: